Financial Analyst

 37 / 45

-37. Which is the safest capital market instrument?
+37. Which of the following is NOT a money market instrument?

 38 / 45